Is keto for women different than keto for men?

-A keto diet for women doesn’t have to be a fail for your body — it can be the weight loss secret you’ve been waiting your whole life to learn.
+A keto diet for women doesn’t have to be a fail for your body — it can be the biggest step up for your health.

 Let’s start with the biggest tip you’ll need to follow for a keto diet to work first:

 Unlike dudes who can decide to start a keto diet any random day and go from 300g of daily carbs in the Standard American Diet (SAD) to 25g, women need a little more time to adjust as we discussed.